franemar/aws-cert-study-guides/README.md

 ## Description

-This repo contains the study guides that I have used for previous AWS certifications or those that I am currently using to pursue new AWS certifications.
+This repo contains the study guides I have used for previous AWS certifications or those that I am currently using to pursue new AWS certifications.
 The main goal of this repo would be to become the free and unoficial study guides for AWS Certifications, but there are a few Github repositories that try to achieve the same goal.
 The reasons why I chose to start a new repository are several, but I could mention a few: 1) unlicensed repositories, 2) outdated study guides, 3) all the guide content published in the README, 4) my personal urgency, etc.

 **Notes:**